Corey Jordan: Club career

 Born in Bournemouth, Dorset, Jordan started his career with local side AFC Bournemouth at the age of seven in the youth team, progressing to the first team to sign his first professional contract in March 2016.
 In September 2016, he made his professional debut in a 3–2 loss to Preston North End in the EFL Cup, replacing Tyrone Mings as a substitute.
 In February 2019, Jordan joined Eastbourne Borough on loan in the National League South.
 In preparation of the 2019–20 season, Jordan went on trial with Southend United before being recalled back by Bournemouth.
 Then in October 2019, he joined Weymouth in the National League on a short term loan.
 Following the expiration of his contract, in May 2021 Jordan was released by Bournemouth.

 In September 2021, Jordan signed a one-year deal with National League North side Gloucester City.
 On 19 October 2021 however, Jordan joined National League club Aldershot Town, just one month into his one year deal.

+On 16 July 2023, following his departure from Aldershot, Jordan agreed to join Gosport Borough, reuniting with former manager, Mark Molesley.

+In June 2024, Jordan returned to Weymouth on a permanent basis, once again reuniting with Mark Molesley.

+In May 2025, Corey departed Weymouth and signed for Poole Town FC where he wears the number 18 shirt.